 Once you've added images, you can view them as thumbnails or a list, as well as in Thumbnail Grid view.The Properties panel on the right shows you the pixel dimensions of the selected image and allows you to enter notes about it.
 The lower portion of the panel shows which mockups (if any) the image is used in.
 This can be used for managing images to see if you can delete any that aren't being used, for example.
 Clicking on a mockup name will take you to that mockup in the Mockups view.

 As with the Mockups view, the Assets view has a context menu that you can open by right-clicking in the navigator or using the drop-down arrow.
-This allows you to rename, clone, trash, or download your images.
+This allows you to rename, delete, update, or download your images and other assets.

-Renaming images using the context menu will change the name of the asset in your project.
-It will not affect the original file, as the image is a copy that has been added to your project.
+Renaming assets using the context menu will change the name of the asset in your project.
+It will not affect the original file, as the asset is a copy that has been added to your project.
 Renamed images will get updated in your mockups, so you don't need to update them manually.

-Saving images from your project to your computer #
+Saving assets from your project to your computer #

-You can get images from your project on to your computer by using the "Download" option in the context menu, allowing you to extract images from your project for other uses.
+You can get assets from your project on to your computer by using the "Save to Disk" option in the context menu, allowing you to extract assets from your project for other uses.